tetris-app1/Application_Repo/README.md

 #License

 This project is open-source.
-Use and modify as nee
+Use and modify as needed